reflectoring/reflectoring.github.io/_posts/2020-12-27-spring-boot-exception-handling.md

 }
 ```

-The handler functions defined in the above class, and the other support code is almost identical to that we saw in the [@ExceptionHandler](#exceptionhandler) section.
+The body of the handler functions defined in the above class, and the other support code is omitted as it's almost
+identical to that we saw in the [@ExceptionHandler](#exceptionhandler) section.

 A couple of things are new which we will talk about in while.
 One major difference here is that these handlers will handle exceptions thrown by all the controllers
 in the application and not just `ProductController`.